mledoxvii/kmp-library-template/README.md

 ### iOS

 To generate the iOS framework execute the `Generate iOS Release` run-configuration.
 This executes the custom `generateIosFramework` gradle task, which bundles the different architectures frameworks into an `xcframework`.
 The output will be generated inside `build/outputs/ios` folder.

+## Unit Tests

+To run unit tests execute the `Unit Tests All` run-configuration.
+This executes the `check` gradle task, which you can use to execute them in a _CI_ environment.

+To only run tests from one of the platforms you can use the `Unit Tests Android` and `Unit Tests iOS` run-configurations.